BenjaminHThomas/fractol/README.md

 This is project to create an interactive Mandelbrot and Julia set in C using 42's minilibx API (X11).

 It's not just a cool fractal that you'd see hanging on your stoner cousins wall, but actually an interesting mathematical concept.
-Please bear in mind however that I'm a former commerce grad, not a mathematician so the explanations may not be 100%.

 ## Introduction